 RBWO: Foundations is the course title for the 160-hour RBWO new hire training.
 It was adapted from the DFCS New Worker Training guidelines to specifically support the development of knowledge and skills of RBWO staff who serve in case support and supervisory positions within their RBWO agencies.
 Foundations addresses child welfare career preparatory areas that build general knowledge regarding child welfare practices and policy in DFCS, RBWO standards, and working in partnership with DFCS case managers.
 The overall objective of Foundations is to provide these RBWO staff with information to help them be successful in their RBWO roles, which includes working within the DFCS practice model, understanding DFCS policies, RBWO standards and working in partnership with DFCS case managers to accomplish positive outcomes for children and families.
 The Foundations course is not designed to be an all-inclusive "new worker" preparation replacing the RBWO agency's existing training plan for CSS, CSW or HSP staff.
 Foundations does not "certify" RBWO staff as DFCS case managers in any area.
+Foundations is a supportive component to the RBWO agency's existing preparation of its work force.
 Foundations, therefore, is integrated into the RBWO agency's existing new staff training plan.